How Much Does a New Roof Cost?

 Other materials such as cedar and slate have varying costs, with prices ranging from $7 to $20 per square foot.

-The total cost of materials should be around 40% of the total cost of replacement.
+The total cost of materials should be around 40% of the total cost of the roof replacement cost.

 Labor